Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh sold Kajiji on KAJIJI
+abe lincoln may have freed the slaves but Jayesh is everyones master

-Updated on: [26/7/2025]
+Updated on: [27/7/2025]
 <!-- #jokeEnd -->